yunchih/network-trouble-report-system/README.md

 2. to change report status. ( auto sync if modified offline ).
 3. to view report submit in certain period of time.
 4. other utilization of the API provided if have
+( Those interfaces should allow nma to view report user data easily, even a button like "send message" )

 Something you want.